sharu725/warmhut/_posts/2017-01-16-your-timeless-investment.md

 I beg to digress.
 Yes, there are mountains of expenses to cover now, after December milked our pockets.
 True, some if not many of us are unemployed.
-True we have little to no capital to jumpstart a busines (Yet the little is often than enough).
+True we have little to no capital to jumpstart a busines (Yet the little is often always enough).
 <figure><img class = '' src = '{{site.baseurl}}/assets/posts/investment.jpg' alt = 'investment'></figure>

 Enough!
 We're just having a Monday-after-weekend effect - we're just a little ill-prepared.